 In big setback for Cong, Scindia resigns from party; Sonia expels him

 In the morning, Scindia met senior BJP leader and Home Minister Amit Shah, following which he called on Prime Minister Narendra Modi at his 7, Lok Kalyan Marg residence.
+There was no official word on what transpired in the meetings.
+However, BJP sources asserted that the decision of the party that the decision of the party's top two leaders to hold long deliberations with Scindia underlined the importance they attach to him.
 In the resignation letter dated March 9 to Congress President Sonia Gandhi, Scindia said it was time for him to move on as he was not able to serve the people of the country while remaining in the party and that it was time for him to make a fresh start.

 The Congress however said his letter was physically received at Sonia Gandhi's residence only at 12.20 pm on Tuesday.
 With Scindia quitting the party, the Congress government in Madhya Pradesh appeared headed for a collapse as the former Guna MP has the support of at least 17 legislators.